Foreign internal defense: Legitimacy is culturally defined

 Even though Barnett speaks of problem nations as disconnected from the core, even failed states have some access to electronic communications, which means that the HN needs to respond quickly to the messages and claims of responsibility issues with attacks ..."Steady progress towards meeting popular needs and goals is equally important.
 Such progress may often be slow, and change will normally have to be evolutionary.
 But it must be a constant and publicly credible pursuit that leaders are seen to push forward.
 Extremists have capitalized on the dissatisfaction on the "street" with their economic, political, and economic situation—the steady decay of public services, corruption, and the narrow distribution of income.

-The West must also understand that Western institutions cannot be transplanted into a social context for which they were not defined.
-Western observers also must understand that even fair elections, if the elected government cannot close gaps, are moot.
-The elites, therefore, need to envision the form of legitimacy that works in their culture.
-Many Asian societies, for example, are more concerned with common social goals than Western individualism.
-When the problem is radical Islam, the West must reinforce local reform efforts and avoid being seen as meddling in countries' internal affairs by supporting secular over religious Islamists, driving reform from the outside, or trying to change the Islamic character of Islamic countries."

 Terrorism can never be totally eliminated as a tactic, but the ideology that drives organizations like Al-Qa'ida can be discredited and isolated.
 Support for extremism is still extremely marginal in weak nations.
 Terrorists killing innocent civilians have tarred the image of their broader civilization, and have destroyed the livelihood of nations like Iraq and Afghanistan.
 Poll after poll has shown that people in the Muslim worlds want moderate alternatives to the status quo, if their political, religious, and intellectual leaders will actually provide them."
 It is no accident that groups such as Hezbollah provide social services, with a message that the HN government cannot.